vigoo/vigoo.github.io/content/posts/2026-03-29-golem-coding-agent.md

 ### Read-only mode

 In our design we said we want to be able to have multiple **read-only** sessions of the same repository/branch combination.
 Why have multiple agents for this, instead of just having multiple `Thread`s within the same agent?
-Because Golem agents are single-threaded and they are not allowing overlapping async invocations.
+Because Golem agents are single-threaded and they do not allow overlapping async invocations.
 This means that we cannot run two parallel threads within the same agents.

 We already determined that we are going to use the phantom agent feature for this.
 It's actually not requiring any further work - but we should explicitly disallow making changes in the phantom agents, to make sure the LLMs will not get confused.
 This means reducing the available tools presented to the AI based on our agent's phantom ID.